 Neurons are highly polarized cells with distinct domains such as axons and dendrites.
 The polarity of a developing neuron determines the precise exit point of its axon as well as the initial trajectory of axon outgrowth.
 Understanding how neurons establish and orient polarity with respect to extracellular cues is an important and challenging problem in neurobiology.
 We wish to understand how different secreted cues regulate the orientation of neuronal polarity and axonal/dendrite guidance in vivo.

-- Assoc.
-Prof. Hang Lu, Georgia Institute of Technology, Atlanta
+- Associate Professor Hang Lu - Georgia Institute of Technology, Atlanta

-- Assoc.
-Prof. Yun Zhang, Harvard University, Cambridge
+- Associate Professor Yun Zhang - Harvard University, Cambridge

-- Prof. Ding Xue, University of Colorado, Boulder
+- Professor Ding Xue - University of Colorado, Boulder

-- Prof. Paul Ebert, The University of Queensland, Brisbane, Australia
+- Professor Paul Ebert - The University of Queensland, Australia